atrisovic/weather-panel.github.io/content/getting-started.md

 At the same time, this tutorial asks you to perform every step yourself.
 In particular, we do not provide prepared weather data or a ready-made script to prepare it.
-Each particular case is too specific, so you, the researcher, need to think through everything.
+Each particular project is too specific, so you, the researcher, need to think through everything.
 This tutorial is aimed at helping you do that.